schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 end
 ```

-I love this one since I proposed its addition 😉.
-You can read more about `super_method` here: https://www.schneems.com/2015/01/14/debugging-super-methods-ruby-22.html
+I love this one since I proposed the method 😉.
+You can read more about `super_method` here: [Debugging Super methods in Ruby 2.2+](https://www.schneems.com/2015/01/14/debugging-super-methods-ruby-22.html).

 ## List all methods on an object